Controlling evanescent waves using silicon photonic all-dielectric metamaterials for dense integration: Bending loss

 \section{Bending loss}

-We have also simulated \cite{CST} and measured the bending loss when the waveguides are coated by an SiO$_2$ upper cladding (Fig. S8).
+We have also simulated \cite{CST} and measured the bending loss when the waveguides are coated by an SiO$_2$ upper cladding (Supplementary Fig.~\ref{fig:FigS_BL}).
 An oxide cladding is usually used to protect the device and to integrate it with electronic interconnects \cite{chrostowski_silicon_2015}.
 In this experiment, the input power is divided into two paths with equal lengths.
 It is seen that the bending loss is considerably reduced due to the metamaterial cladding even when the core size is large.

-In the main text, we have calculated the magnetic field of curved strip waveguides and e-skid waveguides using a transformation optics approach to demonstrate the effect of skin-depth on the bending loss.
+In the main text, we have presented the magnetic field of curved strip waveguides and e-skid waveguides using a transformation optics approach to demonstrate the effect of skin-depth on the bending loss.
 However, for accurate calculation of bending loss, 3D full-wave simulations are required.
-Figure S9 shows the top view of the simulated \cite{CST} magnetic field profile of TE-like mode for curved strip and e-skid waveguides.
+Supplementary Figure~\ref{fig:FigS_BL_CST} shows the top view of the simulated \cite{CST} magnetic field profile of TE-like mode for curved strip and e-skid waveguides.
 It is seen that for all-cases the skin-depth extends on the right side and is compressed on the left side in agreement with the transformation optics calculations.
-The performance of e-skid waveguides improves if we approach the effective medium theory limit ($\Lambda \rightarrow 0$) (Fig. S9c).
+The performance of e-skid waveguides improves if we approach the effective medium theory limit ($\Lambda \rightarrow 0$) (Supplementary Fig.~\ref{fig:FigS_BL_CST}).
+As we mentioned earlier, the TM-like mode of on-chip waveguides does not feel the anisotropy of the cladding because the electric field in the $x$ direction is negligible.
+Hence, the confinement of the TM-like mode in e-skid cladding is the same as that in an isotropic cladding as shown in Supplementary Fig.~\ref{fig:FigS_BL_CST_TM}.

-We compare the bending loss for both TE-like and TM-like modes of e-skid and strip waveguides in Fig. S10.
+We compare the bending loss for both TE-like and TM-like modes of e-skid and strip waveguides in Supplementary Fig.~\ref{fig:FigS_BL_TE_TM}.
 As we mentioned in the main text, the additional degree of freedom in total internal reflection can be used to control evanescent waves of p-polarized (TE-like) modes.
 Hence, the anisotropic cladding helps to reduce the bending loss of the TE-like mode in e-skid waveguides in comparison with strip waveguides.
 However, this degree of freedom does not exist for s polarized (TM-like) modes.
 Since the effective permittivity of the cladding for the TM-like mode is larger than the permittivity of SiO$_2$, the evanescent waves decay slower for TM-like modes in e-skid waveguides.
 Thus, the skin-depth extends more and more power is radiated at sharp bends in comparison with strip waveguides.